The Advisory Board

 Thematic Role: Health, Cumberland Council Liaison

-Director of Public Health and Communities, Cumberland Council
+Director of Public Health, Customer and Community Wellbeing, Cumberland Council

 Chris Connelly, Advisory Board Member & Senior Independent Member